Taxonomy of the Fallacy of Illicit Conversion

 Syllogistic Rule Violated:

-All validating forms of categorical syllogism which have one negative premiss also have a negative conclusion.
+All validating forms of categorical syllogism which have at least one negative premiss also have a negative conclusion.

 Analysis of the Example: The indeterminist's argument is given as follows: